johnfonner/abaco-cli/README.md

 ## Tutorial

 Here, we'll outline the seven steps in the Abaco workflow using the commands in this cli.
-We use a [sample container](https://hub.docker.com/r/jturcino/abaco-gen-trial/) called `jturcino/abaco-gen-trial:0.0.1`.
-When run, it simply prints the actor's environmental and context variables (generated with [agavepy](https://github.com/TACC/agavepy)).
+We use a [sample container](https://hub.docker.com/r/jturcino/abaco-cli-trial/) called `jturcino/abaco-cli-trial:latest`.
+When run, it simply prints the actor's environmental and context variables generated via [agavepy](https://github.com/TACC/agavepy).

 1. **Create the actor** with `abaco create` using a Docker container.
 The command outputs the actor's name and ID.
 ```